 Improve cash flow during a crisis

 Private healthcare practices are no different from other businesses in that they need consistent cash flow to cover all their costs and survive.
 By being well prepared with a financial crisis management plan, practices will be more likely to ride out unexpected events and downturns without disruption to their operations.
-Improve cash flow by applying these 6 strategies:

-• Perform documentation and coding audits
+6. Perform documentation and coding audits.

 Implement electronic claims submission

-With this in mind, practices should invest in practice management systems or medical billing software that support it.
-This way, claims are scrubbed before submission to let you know if there are problems.
 Your clearinghouse will do the same.
-With these two checkpoints, you’ll submit more clean claims.
+With these two checkpoints, you'll submit more clean claims.
 The benefits of electronic claims submission are numerous, including:

-• Reducing coding errors
+• Reducing medical coding errors

-• Preventing over and under coding
+• Preventing over- and under-coding

-• Improving accuracy of claim submissions
+• Improving the accuracy of claim submissions

 • Receiving full reimbursement for services rendered